fox8091/HangSengBypass/README.md

 ## Building

+This package requires [theos](https://github.com/theos/theos) to work.
+Please install it using the instructions [here](https://github.com/theos/theos/wiki/Installation)

 To build a debug package, simply run `make package`.

 To build a package for release on a repository, run `make package FINALPACKAGE=1`.